Our School Wellbeing Agreement:

 - Handling stress

 - Confidence & Self Esteem

 The programme enables us to develop activities and supportive strategies within the identified area of need.
 The assessments are completed with parent/carer input to gain a holistic view of an individual learner.

 This sits alongside our PSHE curriculum, which aims to develop learners’ understanding of how to develop and gain independence in looking after their own health, wellbeing and safety.

 We have an active wellbeing team.
-Current members are displayed in the attached poster.
 The same empathetic and compassionate approach that underpins the Trauma Informed School ethos, also applies to our staff team and we aim to ensure that all members of the team and school community feel valued and supported.
 We want our staff to look forward to coming to their work place and feel like they belong to, and are a crucial member of the wider team.

 The Wellbeing team meet regularly and develop whole school initiatives, theme days, charity fundraising events, as well as weekly communications to staff with nominations and acknowledgements and thanks for those staff members deserve recognition in some way.
 They regularly seek the view of the staff team to ensure that our activities and initiatives are engaging and responsive to the needs of all.

 The team also facilitate signposting to any support that is available to staff, such as counselling, health initiatives and benefits from being an employee of the Special Partnership Trust.